bingyulab/boolean/doc/Week5 Report.md

 ### Future Development Priorities
 Several important tasks remain for complete project maturation.
 Cross-validation implementation will provide more robust performance assessment across different network types and sizes.
 Additional testing phases will ensure code reliability and identify edge cases that require special handling.

+- Check `Caspo` running time, it is too short.
+- Check parallelization issues, sometimes some tasks does not return results.

 ## Discussion and Questions

 1. **Internship Timeline**: Could you confirm the second internship period timing of August 18 through September 12 (four weeks)?
 First internship is five weeks.
 2. **Performance Evaluation**: I would greatly appreciate feedback on my performance during this internship period.
 Are there specific areas where I could improve my approach or focus my development efforts?
 3. **Research Direction**: Given the comparative results we've obtained, what aspects of this analysis would be most valuable to explore further in the continuing work?